pulibrary/figgy/architecture-decisions/0010-resource-autocomplete.md

 job that runs on some regular interval or by utilizing [Sidekiq Batches](https://github.com/sidekiq/sidekiq/wiki/Batches).

-The cron job is not as immediate, but is easy to maintain and reason through.
+The cron job would not be as immediate, but would be easy to maintain and reason through.
-The batches allow us to track the lifecycle of the object through jobs and will enable early-as-possible completion, but is unable to handle adding files post-bulk-ingest but pre-auto-complete, would require us to avoid deleting jobs from Sidekiq (or the batches would never succeed), is harder to test, and is much harder to reason through the edge cases of.
+The batches would allow us to track the lifecycle of the object through jobs and would enable early-as-possible completion, but would be unable to handle adding files post-bulk-ingest but pre-auto-complete, would require us to avoid deleting jobs from Sidekiq (or the batches would never succeed), would be harder to test, and would be much harder to reason through the edge cases of.

-Further, while normally we'd have to worry about race conditions in the cron job, all of our resources have optimistic locking enabled - if two crons run into one another, one will win appropriately and the second will error.
-We can then send those errors to Honeybadger to track any problems with the auto completer.
+Further, while normally we'd have to worry about race conditions in the cron job, all of our resources have optimistic locking enabled - if two crons run into one another, one would win appropriately and the second would error.
+We could then send those errors to Honeybadger to track any problems with the auto completer.

 ## Decision